jbcodeforce/ML-studies/docs/kaggle.md

 * Understand the features.
 Refer to your dataset's data documentation
 * Research the problem domain to acquire domain knowledge: Research yields a variety of formulas for creating potentially useful new features.
 * Study [winning solutions](https://www.kaggle.com/sudalairajkumar/winning-solutions-of-kaggle-competitions)
 * Use data visualization.
 Visualization can reveal pathologies in the distribution of a feature or complicated relationships that could be simplified

-The more complicated a combination is, the more difficult it will be for a model to learn
+The more complicated a combination is, the more difficult it will be for a model to learn.

-Data visualization can suggest transformations, often a "reshaping" of a feature through powers or logarithms
+Data visualization can suggest transformations, often a "reshaping" of a feature through powers or logarithms.

 Features describing the presence or absence of something often come in sets.
 We can aggregate such features by creating a count.

 ```python
 # creating a feature that describes how many kinds of outdoor areas a dwelling has